judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2014-10-02-tranquebar.markdown

 ---
 title:			Three reasons Tranquebar is worth the long drive to get to
 date:			2014-10-02 23:00:29 Z
-categories: India
+categories:		india
-tags: Awesome
-  - Beach
-  - Fort
-  - India
-  - Seafood
-  - Vacation
+tags:			awesome, beach, fort, india, seafood, vacation
 author:			judsonlmoore
 excerpt:		Tranquebar is Christianity's origin point in India, home to the largest Danish fort outside of Europe, and one amazing B&B I called home.
 layout:			post
+image:			../assets/images/

 ---